kyphan38/arca/assets/docs/1-foundations/operating system/1-processes/1-intro.md

 ### System Calls

-Definition: When a user program needs a service from the Operating System (OS), it makes a system call
+Concept: When a user program needs a service from the Operating System (OS), it makes a system call

 Examples